learn-co-students/rails-paperclip-readme-v-000/README.md

 ### Setting Up Paperclip

-In our blog application, we want to be able to show the author's headshot, so we're going to turn to to the popular gem [Paperclip](https://github.com/thoughtbot/paperclip) to help us out.
+In our blog application, we want to be able to show the author's headshot, so we're going to turn to the popular gem [Paperclip](https://github.com/thoughtbot/paperclip) to help us out.
 We could certainly write our own code to handle the image uploads, but as we'll see, Paperclip offers so much in terms of integrating with our ActiveRecord models, configuring storage options, and processing images after upload.

 To set up Paperclip, first we need to install the [ImageMagick](http://www.imagemagick.org/script/index.php) dependency.
 Paperclip uses ImageMagick to resize images after upload.